Best Time to Visit New York City in 2023 (By a Local)

 - ✨ Feast of San Gennaro: This annual celebration takes place in Little Italy for four days in September.
 Food stalls line the narrow streets and there is plenty of free entertainment.
 Get there early in the day to avoid long lines.

-- 🎃 Halloween Parade: The annual Halloween Parade in the Village is one of the neighborhood’s best (and spookiest!) events of the year.
+- 🎃 Halloween Parade: The annual Halloween Parade in the Village is one of this popular NYC neighborhood’s best (and spookiest!) events of the year.
 This year will be the 49th year of the parade on October 31.
 The route runs up Sixth Avenue and costumes are mandatory for all participants.

 - 🏃 New York City Marathon: The entire city comes out to support more than 60,000 runners from across the globe for the annual marathon.
 Runners race across all five boroughs, and the energy is contagious.
 I love watching from mile 17 on the Upper East Side and mile 24 on 5th Avenue to cheer for runners who need extra support on their final push.